drissamri/beautiful-jekyll/_posts/2015-09-15-continuous-deployment-on-bluemix-with-travisci.md

 Jekyll build will make sure that my site is generated under `./_site`, so the following step is to run `htmlproof` on the generated site.
 If you have any broken links on your site, the build will fail and tell you which links you need to fix.
 Since the build will fail, the deployment step will not be executed.

 There two optimalizations you can do to speed up the build.
-One is to use the [caching mechanism](http://docs.travis-ci.com/user/caching/) of Travis CI to store your dependencies.
+One is to use the Travis CI [caching mechanism](http://docs.travis-ci.com/user/caching/) to store your dependencies.
 This can be done by adding `cache: bundler
-` to your `.travisci.yml`.
+` to your `.travis.yml`.
 The other is to set an environment variable `NOKOGIRI_USE_SYSTEM_LIBRARIES` to `TRUE`.
 This is mentioned in the html-proofer [GitHub](https://github.com/gjtorikian/html-proofer) and in the Jekyll [documentation](https://jekyllrb.com/docs/continuous-integration/).

 ## Learn more ##

 If you got this far, well done!
-You have just saved you some minutes for every deploy you will do!
-If you ran into some issues, feel free to let me know in the comments or on [Twitter](https://twitter.com/drams88).
+You have just saved you some minutes for every future deployment!
+If you ran into issues, feel free to let me know in the comments or on [Twitter](https://twitter.com/drams88).

 <div class="alert alert-info" role="alert">
   Are you interested in learning more about Cloud Foundry and Bluemix?
 Have questions or problems?
 Feel free to drop in the unofficial Bluemix Devs Slack channel to come chat with other developers!
 You can join <a href="http://bluemixdevs.mybluemix.net/" class="alert-link">HERE</a>